decred/dcrdata/CONTRIBUTING.md

 # repeat until rebase completes
 ```

-8. Push your commit to GitHub
+8. Push your branch to GitHub

-Assuming `myremote` is the name of the remote used for *your* repository (by default, git sets this to `origin`):
+Assuming `myremote` is the name of the remote used for *your* repository (by default, git created an alias, `origin`, for *your* forked repository in step 2 above, but you can [name it whatever you'd like](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)):

 ```sh
 git push -u myremote my-great-stuff